 - Undergraduate transcripts (official or unofficial) showing a minimum overall GPA of 3.0 and 3.2 in sciences;

 - Two (2) letters of recommendation from professors or advisors (at least one from a science professor);

 - A personal statement of interest in graduate education, with future career goals and a description of how the GEMS Program fits into your career goals; and

 With guidance from their research mentor, GEMS interns will write a manuscript -style report of their research results and deliver their research findings in a 15-minute oral presentation.
 Undergraduate GEMS students will be evaluated on their written and oral presentations and their overall participation and performance throughout the summer.
 The student with the best overall performance will be awarded a paid trip to a national scientific conference to present their summer research project.

 Stipend / Living Allowance

 Undergraduate GEMS interns will receive a stipend/living allowance of $4000.
-Out-of-State GEMS participants will be housed in shared student dormitories on our undergraduate campus.
-Students will need to pay for their meals, local transportation and for a portion of the room and board expenses (approx. $500.00) out of the stipend.
-GEMS Program staff will make the housing accommodations.
+Out-of-State GEMS participants will be housed in shared student dormitories on a nearby undergraduate campus.
+Students will need to pay for their meals and for a portion of the room and board expenses (approx. $500.00) out of the stipend but GEMS Program staff will set-up the housing accommodations.

 Interns will receive round-trip transportation to and from Denver.
 Airfare will be paid by the GEMS program and students who choose to drive to Denver can be reimbursed for mileage up to the cost of the airfare for the equivalent trip.

 GEMS rafting on the Arkansas River